LeOndaz/getGit/README.md

 - Support for windows

 Suggestions for features are welcomed, --> ahmeddark369@gmail.com ,If you face a bug, drop it on my email.

+gG needs no permissions, but you need to place it in a directory where you have permissions. otherwise, use as Sudo [it will tell]